 Mathematica and Enthusiastic K–8 Teachers

-June 4, 2009 — Kelvin Mischo, Senior Commercial Account Executive, Commercial Sales
+June 4, 2009 — Kelvin Mischo, Senior Academic Key Account Manager, Academic Sales

 I just visited Washington, DC, and I find myself returning with a renewed sense of enthusiasm.
 Did this have something to do with the progression from mild rain to what could be the first sunny, summer days of the year?
 Or seeing the nation’s capitol in person?